celery/celery/docs/userguide/tasks.rst

 setting decides whether or not they will be written to the log file.

-Of course, you can also simply use `print` as anything written to standard out/-err will be written to the logfile as well.
+Of course, you can also simply use `print` as anything written to standard out/-err will be written to the log file as well.

 .. _task-retry: